AtanasovAtanas/pb-interactive-csharp/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 **Algorithms** are a **sequence of steps**, necessary for the completion of a certain task and for gaining some expected result, something like a "recipe".

-For example, if we fry eggs, we follow some recipe (an algorithm): we warm up the oil in a pan, break the eggs inside it, wait for them to fry and move them away from the stove.
+For example, if we fry eggs, we follow some recipe (an algorithm):
+- warm up the oil in a pan
+- break the eggs inside it
+- wait for them to fry
+- move them away from the stove

 Similarly, in programming **the computer programs execute algorithms**: a sequence of commands, necessary for the completion of a certain task.